 Water activities like swimming, snorkeling, and scuba diving are allowed at most cenotes.
 Kayaking and rafting are possible at open-type cenotes.

-3. Visit Tulum
+3. Tulum Attractions

 Step into the coastal town of Tulum, and you’ll immediately recognize its iconic limestone dotted beaches, crystalline waters, and timeless Mayan temples that are ubiquitous on the covers of travel brochures to the Riviera Maya.